 - Change your Profile picture

-- Review licensure status
+- Review license status

 - Order replacement certificates when damaged, lost, or name changed If you need a replacement certificate due to name change or damaged or lost certificate, you may request replacement of your MS Professional Counselor License through the Online Payment tab in your profile.
 There is a $30 fee for replacement wall certificate.

-- Order verifications of license to be sent to other entities If you are a MS P-LPC or LPC or have been in the past, you may request verification of your MS Professional Counselor License through the Online Payment tab in your profile.
+- Order verification of license to be sent to other entities If you are a MS P-LPC or LPC or have been in the past, you may request verification of your MS Professional Counselor License through the Online Payment tab in your profile.
 There is a $25 fee for the verification to be sent to another state licensing Board.

 - Request License File Transfer to Other Jurisdiction

 - Renew your license